 Justin J. Angrick

 My name is Justin Angrick and I currently serve on the Adoptions of Indiana Board of Directors.
 My daytime career is in construction management with Messer Construction here in Indianapolis.
-Following completion of my civil engineering courses at Purdue I married my wonderful wife and moved to the West side of Indianapolis.
-We’ve have put down our roots in the community and our church Cornerstone Christian Church in Brownsburg.
+Following completion of my civil engineering courses at Purdue, I married my wonderful wife and moved to the west side of Indianapolis.
+We have put down our roots in the community and our church, Cornerstone Christian Church in Brownsburg.

 Julie K. Keck | MD, FAAP

-Julie is a pediatrician and neurodevelopmental disabilities specialist.
-She is the lead Medical Director for Anthem Blue Cross and Blue Shield’s Indiana Medicaid Plan.
-She has been with Anthem for 6 years.
-She spent 10 years at Riley Children’s Hospital in the Section of Developmental Pediatrics.
-She directed the International Adoption Program and evaluated children and youth at risk for special health care needs.
+My name is Julie Keck and I am a pediatrician and neurodevelopmental disabilities specialist.
+I currently serve as the Lead Medical Director for Anthem Blue Cross and Blue Shield’s Indiana Medicaid Plan.
+I have been with the organization for the past 6 years.
+Prior to that, I spent 10 years at Riley Children’s Hospital in the Department of Developmental Pediatrics.
+There, I directed the International Adoption Program and evaluated children and youth at risk for special health care needs.

-She is married to John Champley who is a pediatrician at Northpoint Pediatrics.
-They have 2 children and live on a family farm in Noblesville.
+I am married to John Champley who is a pediatrician at Northpoint Pediatrics.
+We have 2 children and live on a family farm in Noblesville.
 I am committed to AOI because I am committed to the health and well-being of children.
 AOI stands apart from the rest because it considers and respects the well-being of the birth parents, adoptive parents and children who connect them all.

-Tracie is an IT Project Manager and High School Soccer Coach.
-In her free time she enjoys spending time with her two fur babies.
-She's decided to be part of the Board because she is a firm believer in AOI's mission and says she's fortunate to be part of something that changes so many lives.
+Hi, my name is Tracie Meyer and I am an IT Project Manager and high school soccer coach.
+In my free time, I enjoy spending time with my two fur babies.
+I decided to be part of the Board of Adoptions of Indiana because I am a firm believer in AOI's mission.
+I am fortunate to be part of something that changes so many lives.